House of Usher (film): Production

 The film was important in the history of American International Pictures which up until then had specialized in making low budget black and white films to go out on double bills.
 The market for this kind of movie was in decline so AIP decided to gamble on making a larger budgeted film in color.

 The film was announced in February 1959 and was dubbed the company's "most ambitious film to date".

-A number of other companies announced Poe projects around this time: Alex Gordon had a version of Masque of the Red Death, Fox had Murders in the Rue Morgue, Ben Bogeus The Gold Bug, and Universal The Raven.
+A number of other companies announced Poe projects around this time: Alex Gordon had a version of Masque of the Red Death, Fox had Murders in the Rue Morgue, Ben Bogeaus The Gold Bug, and Universal The Raven.

 It was shot in 15 days.
 The budget was $300,000, $100,000 of which went to star Vincent Price.
 Production designer Daniel Haller purchased sets and props from Universal Studios for $2,500 and redressed them to create the Usher mansion.
 The misshapen trees seen on the Usher estate were actual trees which had burned in a fire in the Hollywood Hills.
 To depict the burning manse, Corman had two cameramen film the burning of a barn in Orange County.

 House of Usher made $1 million in the summer of 1960.